Somizi Mhlongo: Endorsements

 In 2017, Mhlongo was named the ambassador for the satellite service DStv as for his notability on Idols South Africa which airs on two of their channels – M-Net and Mzansi Magic.
 He then endorsed with the Department of Water and Sanitation later that year.
 He also endorsed McDonald's South Africa in being the face of McCafé Coach Sessions.

 Writing

 On 29 June 2017, Mhlongo released his autobiographical book named Dominoes, Unbreakable Spirit.
 He co-wrote the book along with journalist and author Lesley Mofokeng.
 The book shares his life in showbiz, childhood, entertainment business, parents' roles, sexuality and friendship.

 Music

 Mhlongo incorporated in Kwaito and gospel for his song releases in the 2000s, which critically and commercially failed.

 In 2017, he released his house-focused and gqom-influenced revival song "Ngibonile" featuring DJ and record producer Heavy K.

 In 2021, Mhlongo recorded as a featured artist in Vusi Nova's song "Ntandane", from his Gospel-influenced album, Ngumama.

+Controversies

+Sexual assault

+In November 2007, Mhlongo was arrested following a complaint by Celani Njapha, who claimed that Mhlongo groped and sexually harassed him at his home under the guise of an autograph.
+Mhlongo was found guilty and was sentenced to 4 months in prison or R6000 fine.
+Half the sentence was suspended for three years.

+Plagiarism claim over Dinner at Somizi's

+In September 2020, producer Hastings Moeng legally and publicly accused Mhlongo of stealing his intellectual property after he claimed that Mhlongo's celebrity show Dinner at Somizi's was a stolen concept he originally pitched in 2014.
+Moeng provided evidence, including emails and details of past meetings with Mhlongo and producer Legeng Manqele, who is the producer of Dinner at Somizi's.

+Domestic abuse

+In August 2021, Mohale Motaung, detailed severe physical and psychological abuse in leaked audio recordings, including broken ribs, damaged teeth, and threats with a knife by Mhlongo.
+Mhlongo denied the allegations.
+Following the allegations, Mhlongo requested a leave of absence from his hosting duties at Metro FM.

+Attacks on journalists

+In January 2021, Mhlongo was condemned by the South African National Editor's Forum (SANEF) after publicly disclosing the private contact details and text conversations of two journalists.
+The reporters, Julia Madibogo of City Press and Kabelo Khumalo of Sunday World, had contacted Mhlongo for comments concerning accusations of physical and psychological abuse made by his former partner Mohale Motaung.